Clients and projects

 Date: August 2021

-Retrovino have been importing high quality European and New World wines into Ireland since 2009.
-Their passion for sourcing quality wines made by independent producers has led them to build up an extensive list of exceptional wines that never make their way to supermarket shelves.
+Ireland’s first and only dedicated importer of premium sake, Retrovino have a long history of importing high quality European and New World wines into Ireland.
+Their passion for sourcing quality wines made by independent producers led them to build up an extensive list of exceptional wines that never make their way to supermarket shelves.
 They supply restaurants, licensed premises, events and individual wine collectors.

 Rainbow Sake